jolt-community

 & subkey lookup allows us to reference the values captured by the * wildcard.

-$ Wildcard Valid only on the LHS of the spec.
-The existence of this wildcard is a reflection of the fact that the “data” of the input JSON, can be both in the “values” and the “keys” of the input JSON
+Valid only on the LHS of the spec.
+The existence of this wildcard is a reflection of the fact that the “data” of the input JSON can be both in the “values” and the “keys” of the input JSON

 Thus $ specifies that we want to use an input key, or input key derived value, as the data to be placed in the output JSON. $ has the same syntax as the & wildcard, and can be read as, dereference to get a value, and then use that value as the data to be output.